SummerSlam (1993): Reception

 The event overall received mixed reviews, with several reviews noting the majority of the matches as being fairly average.

 Reviewing for TJR Wrestling, John Canton gave the event an overall score of 4 out of 10.
 He criticized the amount of disqualification victories present in the event, though noted the event as "better then I remembered", due to the present of more average matches in quality.
 Whilst he gave many matches average scores, he was positive towards the Tag Team Championship bout and the match between Smoking Gunns and The Headshrinkers, which both received scores of 3.25 stars.
 For the former, calling it a "fun tag team match... with four good workers who worked well together" though he wished it got more time.
-For the latter, Canton called the match "good" with an exciting pace, though he admitted that since they were following the weakest events of the night, "A nap would've been more exciting then that."
+For the latter, Canton called the match "good" with an exciting pace, though he admitted that since they were following the weakest events of the night, "A nap would [have been] more exciting than that."
 Overall, he described SummerSlam 1993 as a poorly booked event, stating that the event needed more "decisive finishes."

-Steve Cook, writing for 411MANIA, was slightly more positive, giving the event a score of 5.5, indicating "Not So Good".
+Steve Cook, writing for 411Mania, was slightly more positive, giving the event a score of 5.5, indicating "Not So Good".

-The Rest In Peace Match, much like their first encounter at Wrestlemania IX earlier that year, between The Undertaker and Giant Gonzalez was widely panned.
+The Rest In Peace Match, much like their first encounter at WrestleMania IX earlier that year, between The Undertaker and Giant Gonzalez was widely panned.
 Canton savaged the match was a negative two star rating, calling Gonzalez "maybe the worst wrestler ever" and describing his offense as "painful" to watch.
 He also criticized the poor finish to the match, and the lack of weapon usage from The Undertaker.
 Cook echoed his displeasure with the event, giving it zero stars.